mbaze/Z80-Bits/deferred-signed-mul.md

 4. If the recorded sign indicates the result should be negative, negate the final product.

 This approach works, but it adds extra bookkeeping and conditional logic around what is otherwise a simple algorithm.
-To see what such an algorithm looks like, consider the unsigned multiplication of two 8-bit values held in registers C and E:
+To see what such an unsigned algorithm looks like, consider the unsigned multiplication of two 8-bit values held in registers C and E:
 ```
 ; Input: C = first operand, E = second operand
 ; Output: HL = product